Comment on a planning application

 You will need to register or login to comment on a planning application.

-Before you can comment on an application, you must verify your email address by following the link we send you.
+Before you can comment on an application, you must register and verify your email address by following the link we send you.

 Once logged in, you will be able to track an application's progress and save searches.

 Please note: log in details provided are confidential and only used to prevent anonymous comments.
 Your information will not be passed on to a third party.